Gitchegumi/next-website/public/content/join/ai-technician/testamonial-title.md

-# AI Technician Program Testimonial
+# Technician Program Testimonials

-These are some highlighted AI Technician Program individuals and their successes from the course provided at AI2C.
+Here are highlights from participants in the Technician Program, sharing their experiences and accomplishments throughout the course.